gogins/csound-extended/Opcodes/clang_opcode/README.md

 ## Example

-The `csound clang_opcode_test.csd` file uses the `clang_orc` opcode to compile a piano opcode and instrument, a reverb opcode and instrument, and a score generating instrument, which then algorithmically generate and render a piece.
-For the sake of clarity, although all of the code could be implemented in one module, the following separate modules are defined:
+The `csound clang_example.csd` file uses the `clang_orc` opcode to compile a guitar opcode and instrument, a reverb opcode and instrument, and a score generating instrument.
+For the sake of clarity, although all of this code could be implemented in one module, the following separate modules are defined:

-1. A physically modelled piano instrument opcode, written in C++, which is then wrapped in a Csound instrument definition.
+1. A physically modelled guitar opcode, written in C++, which is then wrapped in a Csound instrument definition.

 2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument